Psychopathology Proseminar (PSYC 6000)

 Ethics and Professional Standards (PSYC 7090)

 This course covers issues in professional ethics and the laws governing the practice of clinical psychology.
 Students learn to understand and apply the APA Ethical Principles of Psychologists and Code of Conduct, as well as the Pennsylvania Ethics Code for Psychologists.
 The course also covers relevant statutes, case law, regulations, rules, and policies governing health service psychology at the state and federal level.
-Woven into the course at every level is competent clinicial practice, especially multicultural competence and humility.
+Woven into the course at every level is competent clinical practice, especially multicultural competence and humility.